nfroidure/gulp-mdvars/README.md

 gulp.task('mdvars', function() {
   gulp.src(['assets/contents/*.md'])
     .pipe(mdvars({
-      prop: 'metas', // Datas will be set to the file object in the given property }))
+      prop: 'metadata', // Datas will be set to the file object in the given property }))
     .pipe(marked()) // Do whatever you want with the cleaned up datas .pipe(gulp.dest('www/'));